kajuburfi/conways-gol/README.md

 [Sample Website](https://conwaylife.com/).

-## How to install
+## Compiling
-Pre-requisites: `git` must be installed. `gcc` or any other C compiler must exist.
+Pre-requisites: `make` must be installed. `gcc` or any other C99 compiler must exist.
-`ncurses` should also be there(comes pre-installed in most distributions).
+`ncurses` should be installed, along with -devel package (depending on distribution).

 Clone the repository and move into it
 ```sh